 - Create, collect, analyze, and interpret data and other relevant information about GW's students, faculty, and staff;

-- Transform and contextualize data, analysis, and intrpretations into usable information for planning, evaluation, and decision making;
+- Transform and contextualize data, analysis, and interpretations into usable information for planning, evaluation, and decision making;

 - Manage and facilitate the campus learning outcomes assessment process to improve teaching and learning; and

-- Serves as the University's liason with the Middle States Commission on Higher Education.
+- Serves as the University's liaison with the Middle States Commission on Higher Education.

 Serves the University by doing major survey research about students, faculty, and staff and by coordinating the development, distribution, and analysis of these results.
 It is a major source for survey data of students, faculty, and staff.
 It designs and distributes surveys and provides analyses of the findings.
 The office manages the University's course feedback system, SmartEvals.

 The Office of the Academic Editor has oversight of the content, maintenance, integrity, and publication of the University Bulletin.